 Does it sound realistic?
 Maybe not but Nokia is expected to launch Upcoming Mobile 2020 which is named Nokia 10.
 The phone is said to be loaded with a combination of dual 48MP (wide-angle and telephoto) camera sensors on its rear with 4-axis Optical Image Stabilization.

-On the front, on the other hand, there will be a 16MP selfie snapper for selfies and videos calls and importantly, it’ll be capable enough to record 1080p videos.
+On the front, on the other hand, there will be a 16MP selfie snapper for selfies and video calls and importantly, it’ll be capable enough to record 1080p videos.
 Rumours suggested that it’s going to have a 6.5-inches display and other features include a dust-resistant, water-resistant and Quick charge 4+.

 2: Xiaomi Mi 10